kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/oobe.md

 ## Notes

-To protect your security, after 30 minutes of inactivity we stop the OOBE process (and we remove the port 80 allow rule).
-You will need to restart OOBE to restart the OOBE process.
+To protect your security, after 30 minutes of inactivity, we stop the OOBE process (and we remove the port 80 allow rule).
+If this occurs, please restart the OOBE.

 ## Provide feedback